ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 # Introduction

-HTTP {{!RFC7230}} clients can discover a variety of information about a resource by interacting with it.
-For example, the methods supported can be learned through the Allow response header field, and the need for authentication is conveyed with a 401 Authentication Required status code.
+HTTP {{HTTP}} clients can discover a variety of information about a resource by interacting with it.
+For example, the methods supported can be learned through the Allow response header field, and the need for authentication is conveyed with a 401 (Authentication Required) status code.

-Often, it can be beneficial to know this information before interacting with the resource; not only can such knowledge save time (through reduced round trips), but it can also affect the choices available to the code or user driving the interaction.
+Often, it can be beneficial to know this information before interacting with the resource; not only can such knowledge save time (through reduced round trips), but it can also influence the choices made by the code or user driving the interaction.

 For example, a user interface that presents the data from an HTTP-based API might need to know which resources the user has write access to, so that it can present the appropriate interface.

-This specification defines a vocabulary of "HTTP link hints" that allow such metadata about HTTP resources to be attached to Web links {{!RFC8288}}, thereby making it available before the link is followed.
+This specification defines a vocabulary of "HTTP link hints" that allow such metadata about HTTP resources to be attached to Web links {{WEB-LINKING}}, thereby making it available before the link is followed.
 It also establishes a registry for future hints.

 Hints are just that -- they are not a "contract", and are to only be taken as advisory.
 The runtime behaviour of the resource always overrides hinted information.

 For example, a client might receive a hint that the PUT method is allowed on all "widget" resources.
-This means that generally, the client can PUT to them, but a specific resource might reject a PUT based upon access control or other considerations.
+This means that generally, the client can send a PUT to them, but a specific resource might reject a PUT based upon access control or other considerations.

 More fine-grained information might also be gathered by interacting with the resource (e.g., via a GET), or by another resource "containing" it (such as a "widgets" collection) or describing it (e.g., one linked to it with a "describedby" link relation).

-There is not a single way to carry hints in a link; rather, it is expected that this will be done by individual link serialisations (see {{!RFC8288}}, Section 3.4.1).
-However, {{link_header}} does recommend how to include link hints in the existing Link HTTP header field.
+There is not a single way to carry hints in a link; rather, it is expected that this will be done by individual link serialisations (see {{Section 3.4.1 of WEB-LINKING}}).
+However, {{link_header}} does recommend how to include link hints in the existing Link header field.

 ## Notational Conventions